Sean Foo: Career

 During his final year of university, Foo founded LGBT media platform Dear Straight People, which first made a name for itself through its coming out stories.

 Following his graduation, Foo began his career as an auditor, working in one of the Big Four accounting firms.
 He later transitioned to the media industry when he joined The Smart Local, a media company in Singapore.

 After running Dear Straight People anonymously for a period of two years, Foo publicly revealed himself as the founder of the platform in 2017 in a self-penned letter.
 His coming out story received significant attention, where it was covered in media publications such as Metrosource.

 Following his public coming out, Foo emerged as a prominent figure in the LGBTQ+ community, actively participating in various forms of media engagement and advocacy.

 In 2023, Foo was featured in the documentary Regardless Of Sexuality by Channel News Asia.
 Hosted by Janil Puthucheary, Regardless Of Sexuality was Singapore's first LGBT documentary to air on national television in almost 20 years.

 Venture into film-making

 Despite lacking prior experience in film-making, Foo set out to create Singapore's first gay boy's love web series.

 In 2022, Foo wrote, produced and starred in Getaway, which premiered on YouTube on 23 May 2022.
 Comprising five episodes, Getaway featured an openly queer cast from Singapore and Thailand.
-Getaway would go on to be nominated for Content of the Year at the 2023 edition of Singapore's national broadcaster Mediacorp's content creator awards, The Pinwheels.

 Following the popular reception to Getaway, Foo made his directorial debut with the gay short film titled Home Par.
 The gay short film premiered on YouTube on 15 December 2022.